regosen/gamelan_sequencer/README.md

 You can specify any character mapping (even unicode) you choose in your gamelan JSON file, and then use the mapping in your corresponding score JSON files.

-You can also specify what character to denote for continuation of the previous note ("." by default).
-It also ignores spaces (unless you specify a space as your continuation character).

 ## License

 Licensed under the MIT License.